 How To Buy Abandoned Property: A Step-By-Step Guide

 Buying and fixing up an abandoned house can be a great strategy for certain home buyers and real estate investors.
 Abandoned houses are usually available at a heavy discount, and you could even earn money from your investment.
-This article will explain how to buy abandoned property, and what you need to know before getting started.
+But how do you buy abandoned property, and what do you need to know before getting started?

 What Is An Abandoned Property?

-An abandoned property is one that the owner has willingly relinquished control of.
+An abandoned or vacant property is one that the owner has willingly relinquished control of.
 People often abandon their homes due to financial problems like unpaid taxes or missed mortgage payments.

 However, the legal definition of an abandoned property can vary depending on your local and state ordinances.
 The U.S. puts a high value on personal property rights, so the government may be hesitant to seize property.